 - Related links: Weather in Iceland; Driving in Iceland

-Iceland’s Climate quick recap
+Iceland’s Climate Quick Recap

 Iceland is close to the Arctic Circle, meaning it has a subarctic climate with mild, windy, and wet winters and cool, damp summers.
 The country’s location also makes it susceptible to cold Arctic air masses, which can cause temperatures to drop significantly.
 Iceland’s weather is unpredictable and changeable, with sudden changes in temperature and weather patterns.
 The local saying, “If you don’t like the weather, wait 5 minutes” perfectly concludes Iceland’s fast-changing and unpredictable weather.
 The country experiences a lot of precipitation, with rain and snowfall occurring throughout the year.